 - I don’t know if I understand what they mean – fear of appearing stupid.

 - What if I don’t do it properly – fear of failure.

 - What if I do it and don’t get the same outcomes – fear of the unknown.

 - If I follow this suggestion, will they expect me to follow all others – fear of success.

 Stop Arguing When You Haven’t Tried the Suggestion

 Repeatedly arguing about whether something has value before you make an effort to follow a suggestion is both arrogant and foolish.
 If you have never done something, you have no reason for the argument.

 You do not know the outcome, as you have never even tried the directions.
-Please try what has worked for countless others before deciding that something won’t work for you or that the suggestion is “stupid” or wrong.
+Would you please try what has worked for countless others before deciding that something won’t work for you or that the suggestion is “stupid” or wrong?

 “The quality of any advice anybody has to offer has to be judged against the quality of life they actually lead.”― Douglas Adams, The Ultimate Hitchhiker’s Guide: Five Complete Novels and One Story